-Black Knights always work in accordance with British Parachute Association rules and regulations.
-All of our instructors are BPA (British Parachute Association) qualified and are extremely experienced with all of them having thousands of jumps under their belt.
-All instructors must remain current in accordance to the Safety Procedures and the British Parachute Association Operation Manual.
+Black Knights always work in accordance with British Skydiving rules and regulations.
+All of our instructors are BS (British Skydiving) qualified and are extremely experienced with all of them having thousands of jumps under their belt.
+All instructors must remain current in accordance to the Safety Procedures and the British Skydiving Operation Manual.

-All parachuting equipment is all of high quality and is regularly maintained by our experienced BPA qualified packers.
+All parachuting equipment is all of high quality and is regularly maintained by our experienced British Skydiving qualified packers.